By Evan Christensen · Owner, The Barn Door Hardware Store

 2. Rolling bookshelf / secret passage

 A full set of rolling bookshelves mounted on barn door hardware is a genuinely achievable project — and one our customers have pulled off with good results.
 The key hardware consideration is capacity: a loaded bookshelf is heavy.
-We recommend heavy duty hidden roller hardware for this application — the heavy duty roller handles up to 250 lbs per shelf and the concealed mechanism keeps the bookshelf face clean.
+We recommend heavy duty hardware for this application — the horseshoe roller is rated up to 600 lbs, and the popular heavy-duty lineup (J-strap, flat top strap, wagon wheel) carries 400 lbs, so even a fully loaded shelf stays well within range.
+If you want the rollers hidden for a true secret-passage look, hidden roller hardware conceals the mechanism behind the unit at a lower weight rating, so keep a hidden-roller build lighter.
 Make sure the bookshelf is structurally reinforced to handle the weight distribution of hanging rather than sitting on the floor, and that the header above is solid enough to carry the load.

 3. TV panel cover

 Sliding a decorative panel in front of a mounted TV when it's not in use is a popular application for barn door hardware — particularly in living rooms and bedrooms where a large screen is a dominant wall element.
 A single sliding panel works well for standard TV sizes.
 For larger screens, biparting panels that meet in the center give you full coverage without requiring a single oversized panel.
 Weight is rarely an issue for a lightweight wood or MDF panel.
 Standard duty hardware handles this easily.
-Browse our cabinet hardware kits.
+Browse our standard duty hardware.

 4. Laundry room door